INSaFLU/insaflu_docs/docs/uploading_data.rst

 .. important::
     **NO FURTHER ACTIONS ARE NEEDED** if you are using the suggested wet-lab pre-NGS protocol and you want to compare your sequences against a reference available at INSaFLU database.

     However, you may need to UPLOAD additional reference files to the user-restricted reference database.
 For instance, you may need to upload the A/H3N2 vaccine reference sequence for the season 2017/2018 (A/Hong Kong/4801/2014 virus), which is not freely available.

 **To upload additional reference sequences**, GO TO *References* MENU and CHOOSE **Add Reference**

-You can:
+You can eitheir:

-- Upload a FASTA + GENBANK file
+ - **Upload a FASTA + GENBANK file**

 .. image:: _static/09_add_new_ref_w_gbk.gif